BrusselsBrussels +32 (0) 2 372 91 68

 Data subjects’ explicit GDPR consent: The data subject hereby explicitly consents to submit his/her personal data to F&L and to F&L’s processing thereof in accordance with the F&L general privacy policy that is available on the F&L website (https://www.europeanfreightleaders.eu/antitrust/).
 The data subject explicitly consents to occasional silent photographs / filming during F&L events/meetings and to the consequent processing of his/her personal data by F&L in accordance with the provisions of the said general privacy policy.
 The data subject hereby also confirms that he/she has read, fully understood and entirely approves F&L’s general privacy policy without making any reservations.

 F&L events are in principle governed by a tailored “Chatham House Rule”.
 That Chatham House Rule helps to create a trusted environment to understand and resolve complex matters.
 When a meeting, or part thereof, is held under the tailored Chatham House Rule, participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s) in relation to his/her particular content may be revealed externally.
 Speaker presentations /materials can however be shared with F&L members and participants to the F&L event but should not be shared externally without the consent of the speaker or without his/her anonymization.
+Please note that the personal data you provide will be shared with our event partner EY.

 Visit: Closing the (Emissions) Gap

-13:30,
+12:00 – 13:30,

-private coach transfer to world’s largest direct air capture testing plant to see behind the scenes & understand possibilities and impact.
-You will see first hand how CO² is captured from ambient air and what is behind this technology.
-Whether leaders intend to use DAC or not, we are all aware that achieving climate targets in 2030 and beyond will require effective carbon removal solutions and take this brief opportunity to ensure we each understand what is possible today.
+Whether leaders intend to use DAC or not, we are all aware that achieving climate targets in 2030 and beyond will require effective carbon removal solutions and take this brief opportunity to ensure we each understand what is possible.
+Above: picture of the Climeworks DAC facility.

 Can we work together and better to drive decarbonisation in freight & logistics?

-Venue: EY, Maagplatz 1, 8010 Zurich (central Zurich, close to train station)
+Venue: EY, Maagplatz 1, 8005 Zurich (central Zurich, close to train station)

-08:00, Coffee, networking, browsing reports & research
+08:30, Coffee, networking, browsing reports & research

 08:45